OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 The Octopus Kubernetes agent targets are a mechanism for executing Kubernetes steps and monitoring application health from inside the target Kubernetes cluster, rather than via an external API connection.

-Similar to the Octopus Tentacle, the Kubernetes agent is a small, lightweight application that is installed into the target Kubernetes cluster.
+Like the Octopus Tentacle, the Kubernetes agent is a small, lightweight application that is installed into the target Kubernetes cluster.

 The Kubernetes agent is installed using Helm via the octopusdeploy/kubernetes-agent chart, see the “[Installing the Kubernetes(https://octopus.com/docs/kubernetes/targets/kubernetes-agent#installing-the-kubernetes-agent)” page for the complete details.